Galdoba/MEmu5/README.md

 ## What I plan to do:

 * implementations of all devices from Shadowrun5 universe
-* implementations of all Technomancer stuff
+* implementations of all Technomancer stuff (Partly done - no Sprites yet, some Complex Forms are working though)
 * implementations of all AI stuff
 * A LOT of bugs fixes
 * updating as new books and features come to SR Universe